rhinoman/odmp/README.md

 ## Developer Setup

 The backend services are mostly written in Kotlin.
-There may be cause to mix in other languages (most likely Python, R, and/or Clojure) in the future for individual processors, but the core services should remain Kotlin.
+There may be cause to mix in other languages (most likely Python, R, and/or Clojure) in the future for individual plugins and extensions, but the core services should remain Kotlin.

 The frontend (opendmp-ui) is a re-frame application written in Clojurescript.  it uses Material-UI for the UI elements.